Euro-BioImaging/BatchConvert/README.md

 **Example 6**

-There can be scenarios where user may want to have further control over the axes along which to concatenate the images.
+There can be scenarios where the user may want to have further control over the axes along which to concatenate the images.
 For example, the filenames might contain the data acquisition date, which can be recognised by BatchConvert as a concatenation axis in the automatic detection mode.
 An example of such a fileset might look like: